Prepared by Jessica Schwarz, an Animal Studies major

-The Center for Humane Studies and the B. A. in Animal Studies program are currently featuring protected species of Michigan.
-Every month a different species is presented to raise awareness of the need for continued conservation efforts in our State.
+The Center for Humane Studies and the B. A. in Animal Studies program previously featured protected species of Michigan.
+Every month a different species was presented to raise awareness of the need for continued conservation efforts in our State.
 To learn more about our related academic programs, see below.

 Hine's Emerald Dragonfly (Somatochlora hineana) is the only dragonfly listed as an endangered species.
 Michigan is one of the few states that have some isolated populations.